 At best, a rope around the propeller is inconvenient.
 At worst, it’s deadly.
 Emrhys Barrell tests seven rope cutters to find out if they really can keep your prop turning

 Propeller rope cutter test

-The line was soon freed and we left with nothing more serious than dented pride and a slightly shorter hosepipe, but a rope wrapped around the prop can often have more serious consequences.
+The line was soon freed and we left with nothing more serious than dented pride and a slightly shorter hosepipe, but a boat rope wrapped around the prop can often have more serious consequences.
 On a lee shore in a gale, or in foggy shipping lanes, it could easily end in disaster.
 Whether it’s a stray sheet tail or an abandoned fishing net, once you lose propulsion, you lose a lot of options.

 Fitting a rope cutter is a good way of keeping your options open, but how effective are they?
 We located a test tank and put seven different cutters to the test, to see how good they are at slicing through ropes, fishing nets, wire and plastic – and still keep your prop turning.
 This is the most comprehensive and detailed study of rope cutters published in a UK sailing magazine.

 How rope cutters work

 There are at least eight different makes of cutter on the UK market.
 Three are scissors-type cutters, four use discs and one is a shaver.

 The scissors-type was the first on the market.
 It comprises a rotating cutter clamped to the shaft, with two or more blades, plus a fixed cutter bolted to the P-bracket.
 As the prop rotates, obstructions are drawn down into the scissor blades and cut or chopped up.